-There have been no changes in risks that have arisen or how the Company manages those risks from the prior year or during the year ended July 31, 2015 and the nine-month period ended April 30, 2017.
+There have been no changes in risks that have arisen or how the Company manages those risks during the years ended July 31, 2017 and July 31, 2016.

 (i) Interest rate risk

 The Company's interest rate risk arises primarily from the interest received on cash and cash equivalents, which is invested on a short-term basis to enable adequate liquidity for payment of operational and capital expenditures.